vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

       <b> Revenue Sources</b>
     </td>
     <td rowspan="1">
-      <p>Revenue is likely to be from subscription or purchase of product licencing and SaaS implementations as well as IT consulting around the product.
+      <p>Revenue will come from subscriptions (e.g., SaaS) or product licencing, as well as IT consulting/support/training around the product.
 Other sources will likely be from Montimage Partnership agreements with partner network
 </p>
     </td>
   </tr>